rjw57/dtcwt/docs/backends.rst

     >>> imshow(Y.subbands[-1][:,:,0])   # Show first coarsest scale subband

-In this case *Y* is an instance of a class which behaves like :py:class:`dtcwt.TransformDomainSignal`.
+In this case *Y* is an instance of a class which behaves like :py:class:`dtcwt.Pyramid`.
 Backends are free to return whatever result they like as long as the result can be used like this base class.
-(For example, the OpenCL backend returns a :py:class:`dtcwt.opencl.TransformDomainSignal` instance which keeps the device-side results available.)
+(For example, the OpenCL backend returns a :py:class:`dtcwt.opencl.Pyramid` instance which keeps the device-side results available.)